 Comparison: WellsTrade vs. Other Brokers

 A quick glance at the table below will give potential investors a good idea at how well WellsTrade compares to other brokers.
-The investment arm of Wells Fargo is competitive but not the best overall.
-Like most brokers, WellsTrade doesn’t have an account minimum, but its stock commissions are slightly above average and there are no promotions for getting new investors on board –except for the Wells Fargo Everyday Checking account bonus offer mentioned above.
+Like most brokers, WellsTrade doesn’t have an account minimum, and its stock commission charge is also $0.

 |WellsTrade vs. Other Brokerages|